Max Pirkis

-Max Pirkis (born 6 January 1989) is an English actor.
-After appearing in two stage productions during the early 2000s, Pirkis made his film debut in Master and Commander: The Far Side of the World (2003), after the film crew recruited him at his school, Eton College.
-In a critically praised performance, he won the Evening Standard British Film Award for Most Promising Newcomer and the Young Artist Award for Best Young Actor in an International Film.
-Two years later, he was cast in the BBC/HBO television series Rome as Gaius Octavian, a role he held until 2007.
+Max Pirkis (born 6 January 1989) is an English actor and film executive.
+After appearing in two stage productions during the early 2000s, Pirkis made his film debut in Master and Commander: The Far Side of the World (2003).
+Prikis received critical praise for his performance, wining the Evening Standard British Film Award for Most Promising Newcomer and the Young Artist Award for Best Young Actor in an International Film.
+In 2005, he was cast in the BBC/HBO television series Rome as Gaius Octavian, a role he held for two years.

+After attending university, Pirkis transitioned to the business side of the film industry working as head of acquisitions and distribution at Embankment Films, and later as acquisitions partner at Architect.

 Early life and education

 Pirkis was born in London on 6 January 1989.
 His mother is a publisher, and he has a sister.
 After being educated at Eton College, Pirkis began attending St Catharine's College, Cambridge, where he read Theology and was captain of the college's football team, in 2009.